JSKohli/Lexathon/README.md

 ### About
 Lexathon is a word game that we made as part of an academic group project for our Computer Architecture class.
 At present the game lacks user friendliness.
 I intend to make the interface slightly more intuitive.

-### Instructions for installing and running Lexathon:
-* Download the zip file.
-Extract it's contents.
-* Copy the dictionary2.txt into the folder from where you will running Mars simulator.
-* Open Mars Simulator and load the LexathonGame.asm file.
-* Next, assemble the program by clicking on assemble.
-* Then click hit play.
-You will see, "Lets' Play Lexathon!" message to indicate start of Game play.
-* For best experience, maximize the output screen.
-Enjoy the game!

 ### How to Play:
 * The player is given a grid consisting of nine randomly generated vowels or consonants.
 * The player is given 120 seconds as initial time in which he has to form a word using only the letters in the grid (without repetition).